edvaldotorres/client-app/readme.md

 ```sh
 php artisan migrate
 ```

 ## Usage

-1. You can now open your application with API platform: http://localhost/api
+1. You can now open your application with platform: http://localhost

 ## Author